June 11, 2018

 Sarah Gaul's college career started back in 1996, when she began taking courses at a local community college while still attending high school in Marysville, Washington.
 When Gaul graduated from high school, she joined the Coast Guard Reserves and it would be more than 20 years before she set her sights once again on earning her college degree.
 A recent surprise phone call changed Gaul's desire to continue her education into a reality when she learned she would be the recipient of a full-tuition scholarship from Southern New Hampshire University to finish her degree online.

 To understand the true impact of that good news, you need only a glimpse of what the past year has held for the Gaul family.
-Their full story ensures an even better acknowledgement of what they've experienced and sacrificed as a military family - and the care they have for each other, the life they've created together and Gaul's hopes for the future.
+Their full story ensures an even better acknowledgment of what they've experienced and sacrificed as a military family - and the care they have for each other, the life they've created together and Gaul's hopes for the future.

 Those courses in 1996 would be just the beginning.
 Jeramy Gaul met his future wife in a college course they both were taking.
 Since the school was located in a rough neighborhood in Washington and got out at 9:30 pm, he started walking Sarah to her car after class each night.
 Before long the two became a couple.

 "He was in the Washington National Guard at the time," she said.
 "After I graduated...I went off to boot camp and A school, then started drilling with Port Security Unit 313 in Tacoma, Washington."

 He liked what she was doing in the Reserves and in 1999, switched service branches to join the Coast Guard Reserves, too.

 "We married on August 26, 2001, and just a few days after getting back from our honeymoon, 9/11 happened and we were both recalled on Title 10 orders," Gaul said.
 "Our first four months of married life, we barely saw each other because we were sent to different areas of Puget Sounds and our days off almost never coincided."